For the Dough

 Punch dough and stretch it if necessary.

 Sprinkle or use a brush to coat the surface of the dough entirely with an oil-anchovies mixture.
 Cover with sliced cheese and top it with sautéed onions.
-In a large bowl, mix breadcrumbs, grated cheese, scallions, and a pinch of oregano, spread it over the entire surface.
+Mix breadcrumbs, grated cheese, scallions, and a pinch of oregano in a large bowl, spread it over the entire surface.
 Drizzle sparingly with olive oil and bake at 400’ for 30 to 40 minutes or until the bottom crust is golden and crispy.

 Regional recipe from Sicily